Paepalanthus bromelioides

 Paepalanthus bromelioides is a species in the flowering plant family Eriocaulaceae.
 This family is placed in the Poales, close to the Bromeliaceae, whose morphology this genus shares.
-Paepalanthus bromelioides is native to Cerrado, the area in which the carnivorous bromeliad Brocchinia reducta is also found.
+Paepalanthus bromelioides is native to Cerrado.
 There is some speculation that the occasional insects trapped in the urn of this plant are evidence of its being a carnivorous plant or protocarnivorous, possible deriving nutrients from termite mounds that termites frequently make in the plants' roots.